INDA25PlusPlus/julina-chess/README.md

 ### Move validation

+* read_cur_square(square: i8, state: &GameState) -> bool
+Checks if the user pressed a square occupied by a piece of the same color as state.side_to_move Returns `true` if the square contains a piece belonging to `state.side_to_move`.
+This allows the digital board to enforce separate checks for the selected piece, similar to the behavior on Lichess or Chess.com, where only pieces of the player whose turn it is can be picked for movement.

 * is_legal(cur_square: i8, target_square: i8, state: &GameState) -> bool
 Checks if a piece can legally move from cur_square to target_square according to piece movement rules, ignoring self-check.